mage-ai/mage-ai/README_dev.md

 1. Build Mage image (requires Docker)
 2. Configure virtual environment
+3. Install dependencies
-3. Install Git hooks
+4. Install Git hooks
-4. Install pre-commit hooks
+5. Install pre-commit hooks
-5. Run dev instance!
+6. Run dev!

 > [!WARNING]
 > _All commands below, without any notes, assume you are at the root of the repo._